Are you having a vegetation issue?

 If you desire that totally finished look, you will need to hire a landscaping crew when the goats are finished.

 Preview the pictures of previous and on going jobs of what the goats can do.
-The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
+The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the temporary electric fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
 Call today, 443-964-4972 for your free estimate.
-GREEN GOATS only serves the state of Maryland.
+GREEN GOATS serves Maryland, Virginia, Deleware and Pennsylvania. .

-JOIN OUR FACEBOOK page to see regular updated pictures of the goats in action.
+JOIN OUR Green Goats FACEBOOK page to see regular updated pictures of the goats in action.

 Green Goats are Famous, read all about us in The Calvert Recorder.